Catch the Wave!

 - Calculate the amount of power that the systems can provide in a year, in units of kilowatt-hours.

 - How much power did each of the onshore sites you pick generate?
 Looking at the data, where would you build an onshore wave energy power system?
 How many power systems would have to be built, assuming they gave the same amount of power as the original, to provide enough power for the state you live in for one year?
-To get your state's power consumption, go to the U.S. Department of Energy's Energy Information Administration's website for retail sales of electricity, by year and by state.
+You can look up information about electrical power consumption in the United States at the U.S. Department of Energy's Energy Information Administration's website.

 - Repeat steps 3–8 for each of the three offshore locations.
 Use the wave height, the dominant period, and the power matrix from Figure 2 to determine the power a Pelamis system could generate if one were placed at the locations you picked.